atharva9604/conversational-insights-generator/README.md

 > ▶️ [https://youtu.be/](https://youtu.be/)<your-video-id>

-*(Replace with your actual link once uploaded.)*

 ---

 ## 📘 Final Project Report

-* Detailed explanation of design, prompts, DB schema, and sample outputs is included in:
+* Detailed explanation is included in:
   **`Predixion AI Assignment Report.pdf`**

 ```

-If you want, I can also give you a **tiny version** (like 10–12 lines) for classroom portals that limit README size.
 ```